apioo/fusio/public/help/routes.md

 describes each status

 * `Development`
   Used as first status when you start develop a new API endpoint.
-Adds an "Warning" header that the API is in development mode to each response.
+Adds a "Warning" header that the API is in development mode to each response.

 * `Production`
   Used if the API is ready for production use.
 In this status it is not possible to change the API.
+That means you can also not change any depending schema or action.

 * `Deprecated`
   Used if you want to deprecate a specific version of the API.
-Adds an "Warning" header that the API is deprecated to each response.
+Adds a "Warning" header that the API is deprecated to each response.

 * `Closed`
-  Used if you dont want to support an specific version anymore.
+  Used if you dont want to support a specific version anymore.
 Returns an error message with a `410 Gone` status code

 ### Action

 The action contains the business logic of your API endpoints.
-It i.e. selects or inserts entries from an database or pushes a new entry to an message queue.
+It i.e. selects or inserts entries from a database or pushes a new entry to an message queue.